kourtnee/os161-novnc/README.md

 Important
 ----------------

+* For help installing and using docker with this project go [here](https://github.com/kourtnee/os161-novnc/tree/master/docker_help)
 * If you plan to have more than one container running, make sure you use different ports.
 The run scripts for this project default to 7080.
 * Default username inside the container: cse4001
 * Default password inside the container: cpp